Lasagna: Dish

 There are many regional variations of the dish in Italy; these were often traditionally served during religious celebrations, which were some of the few times in the year that many people would eat meat.
 The lasagna of Naples, lasagne di Carnevale, is layered with local sausage, small fried meatballs, hard-boiled eggs, ricotta and mozzarella cheeses, and sauced with Neapolitan ragù, a meat sauce.
 The dish is eaten at Carnival, and is not held in high esteem locally; food writer Arthur Schwartz details that "almost without fail", Neapolitans tell visitors "the really good lasagne is from Bologna".
-Italian-American recipes show an influence of Neapolitan lasagna, often using ricotta cheese in place of the besciamella or béchamel sauce found in northern Italian recipes.
-Another southern Italian recipe, lasagne Pugliese, is also associated with a religious festival, in this case Christmas: it uses a capon broth in place of ragù, and is layered with veal meatballs, mozzarella, prosciutto, and Parmesan cheese.
+Italian-American recipes show an influence of Neapolitan lasagna, often using ricotta cheese in place of béchamel sauce found in northern Italian recipes.
+Another southern Italian recipe, lasagne alla pugliese, is also associated with a religious festival, in this case Christmas: it uses a capon broth in place of ragù, and is layered with veal meatballs, mozzarella, prosciutto, and Parmesan.

 Lasagne al forno, layered with a thick ragù and béchamel and corresponding to the most common version of the dish outside Italy, is traditionally associated with the Emilia-Romagna region of Italy.
-In its capital, Bologna, lasagne alla Bolognese is layered with ragù (a thick sauce made with onions, carrots, celery, finely ground pork and beef, butter, and tomatoes), béchamel sauce, and Parmesan cheese.
-Lasagne alla Ferrarese, from the town of Ferrara, features sheets of green pasta (created by mixing spinach into the pasta dough) and may include pancetta, chicken livers, and other meats.
-A version from the Marche, known as vincisgrassi, features mushrooms and offal such as chicken livers and sweetbreads.
-Lasagne alla Genovese, from Genoa, combines a light béchamel with pesto and is then baked, although some more modern Genoese versions omit the béchamel and use boiled pasta.
+In its capital, Bologna, lasagne alla bolognese is layered with ragù (a thick sauce made with onions, carrots, celery, finely ground pork and beef, butter, and tomatoes), béchamel sauce, and Parmesan cheese.
+Lasagne alla ferrarese, from Ferrara, features sheets of green pasta (created by mixing spinach into the pasta dough) and may include pancetta, chicken livers, and other meats.
+A version from the Marche, known as vincisgrassi, features mushrooms and offal such as chicken livers and sweetbreads. lasagne alla genovese, from Genoa, combines a light béchamel with pesto and is then baked, although some more modern Genoese versions omit the béchamel and use boiled pasta.

 Traditionally, pasta dough prepared in southern Italy used semolina and water; in the northern regions, where semolina was not available, flour and eggs were used.
-In Emilia-Romagna the dough or sfoglia was traditionally rolled paper-thin by hand, often by a professional sfogline.
+In Emilia-Romagna the dough or sfoglia was traditionally rolled paper-thin by hand, often by a professional sfoglina.
 In modern Italy, since the only type of wheat allowed for commercially sold dried pasta is durum wheat, industrial dried lasagne sheets are made from durum wheat semolina.